 Bottom Line – how to keep our right to privacy

 Cryptocurrencies offer a very high level of anonymity to their users.
 However, these transactions can still be tracked.

 Privacy-enabled cryptos provide the perfect solution to this problem.
 As more users have realised this fact.
 The fact of the matter is that cryptocurrencies aren’t truly private.
 And so the need began to create coins that truly was.
 We are surrounded by leaks of data almost weekly.

 Our right to privacy.
 Protection and security should never be forgotten.

 The giants like Facebook, T-Mobile, Google have all been compromised and exposing our private data to hackers and other ill-minded people (The 21 scariest data breaches of 2018 Business Insider article).

-Thus the fight to maintain our right to privacy even more important.
-And the importance of privacy coins will remain for time being.
+Thus the fight to maintain and protect ourselves online even more important.
+And the importance of privacy-focused cryptocurrencies will remain for time being.

 Other popular guides:

 - The top 9 crypto exchanges in 2019

 - HODL, DYOR, REKT the 41 cryptocurrency terms you need to know!